20 Alcohol-Infused Healthy Bites

 There’s nothing better than gulping back an ice cold glass of water on a hot day.
 Well, there may be an exception; how about an ice cold fruit water with prosecco ice cubes?
 Simply freeze prosecco in an ice cube tray overnight and slice oranges, kiwis, limes, and strawberries.
 Add it all to a pitcher of water.
 Drinking water will not only keep you hydrated, it helps boost your metabolism to aid weight loss efforts.
 Next time you think about reaching for a mixed drink with sugary additives, skip it and go for a glass of this thirst-quenching drink.
 Try out one of these detox waters for weight loss!

 Use tequila and lime to bring out a bold flavor in a shrimp dish.
 Shrimp is an awesome protein that is a definite go-to for anyone looking to lose weight.
 Add this shrimp to a salad, lettuce wrap, or a stir-fry, and you’re sure to be happy and satisfied!

 Spice up your life and go for a whiskey marinade when you grill chicken, tofu or veggies!
 For the marinade, combine whiskey, honey, soy sauce, ginger, sesame oil, crushed red pepper, lime juice, and garlic.
 This is a flavor-packed way to enhance those proteins and add an extra kick!

 Mezcal Gazpacho Soup

-Here's another delicious idea from Goldstein!
+Here’s another delicious idea from Goldstein!
 He likes to combine 2 ounces of Creyente Joven Mezcal in the blender with tomatoes and herbs to get a soup with a great smokey flavor.
-Since the soup is served cold, you will really taste the agave that has been smoked underground and the flavor will compliment the roasted tomatoes.
-Don't miss these 20 Tips for Healthy Gazpacho for more tips and tricks.
+Since the soup is served cold, you will really taste the agave that has been smoked underground and the flavor will complement the roasted tomatoes.
+Don’t miss these healthy gazpacho tips for more tips and tricks.

 Tipsy Mojito Icey